kosso/ESP32-iPhoneCameraRemote/README.md

 The volume keys can be used on an iPhone to take a photo in the Camera app.

+Uses PlatformIO in VSCode.
+But easy enough to use the same code in an Arduino IDE project.

 ### HowTo

 - See: `BleKeyboard` initialisation in `main.cpp` for naming options.